 - United℠ TravelBank Card: an affordable choice with no annual fee and basic travel benefits

-- United℠ Explorer Card: a step up with an annual fee of $0 intro, $95 after first year, and additional travel benefits
+- United℠ Explorer Card: a step up with an annual fee of $0 intro, then $95 after first year, and additional travel benefits

 - United MileagePlus® Club Card: the high-end option, with a $450 annual fee and upscale travel perks for the frequent-flyer set